Schwungus/caulk/README.md

 }
 ```

-Again, see [test.c](src/caulk-test.c) for a more complete example.
+Again, see [`test.c`](src/test.c) for a more complete example.

+The API is designed to be self-documenting.
+Once you look up a Steamworks object you need to use, calling methods on it is simple: just pass a pointer to your object to a function named `caulk_ClassName_MethodName()`.
+"Interface" types from the Steamworks SDK are even easier to use: you don't need to make an object for them; just call `caulk_InterfaceName_MethodName()`!

 ## Callbacks and call results

-The Steamworks API relies a lot on callbacks and call results.
-Here's how to use them.

-If a method returns `SteamAPICall_t` instead of giving you the desired result, it must be an asynchronous call which will spit out a value _eventually_.
-To use said value, you'll have to define a handler function using `caulk_Resolve()`, which is called by `caulk_Dispatch()` whenever your result is ready.
+If a method returns `SteamAPICall_t` instead of giving the desired result immediately, it must be an asynchronous call which will spit out a value _eventually_.
+To use this value, you will have to define a handler function using `caulk_Resolve()`; that function will be called by `caulk_Dispatch()` whenever your result is ready.

 Also, you'll be receiving a lot of events from Steamworks.
-To make any use of them, you'll have to register handlers using `caulk_Register()`.
+To make use of them, you'll have to register handlers using `caulk_Register()`.
+These also rely on calls to `caulk_Dispatch()` to trigger.

 See the example below for both `caulk_Resolve()` and `caulk_Register()`: